Home

 Don't worry about all the measurements on the templates, you probably won't need them.

-So, unless you're pretty good at drawing circles and ovals free hand, you might consider investing in a couple of art templates.
+So, unless you're pretty good at drawing circles and ovals free hand, you might consider investing in a couple of good templates.